Ataxia123/Notes/Research Communities/obsidian-hub-main/04 - Guides, Workflows, & Courses/for Plugin Developers.md

 ---

 # for Plugin Developers
-This note collects resources and guides for beginner and expert plugin developers for [[Obsidian]].
+This note collects resources and guides for beginner and expert plugin developers for [[Research Communities/NERD/Data/Education/Blogs/Obsidian]].

 See also [[for Plugin Developers to Automate Tests|Resources and Guides for Plugin Developers writing Tests]].